-You should fill your prescriptions at one of the plan's network pharmacies.
+In most cases, your prescriptions are covered only if they are filled at the plan's network pharmacies.
 See Section 2.5 of this chapter for information about when we would cover prescriptions filled at out-of-network pharmacies.

 A network pharmacy is a pharmacy that has a contract with the plan to provide your covered prescription drugs.
-The term covered drugs means all of the Part D prescription drugs that are covered on the plan's Drug List.
+The term covered drugs means all of the Part D prescription drugs that are covered on the plan's "Drug List."